Bitcoin Starter Guide – The Easy Path To Invest In Bitcoin

 In 2008, he released Bitcoin's design paper to a cryptography mailing list.
 He also published an English language translation of this paper in 2009 on SourceForge.
 After early disagreements about increasing transaction fees or changing the block size limit, he left his involvement with Bitcoin in 2010.

 What is Proof of Work?

-The term Proof of Work has been coined by Bitcoin founder Satoshi Nakamoto.
-A proof of work is, simply put, is a piece of data that is difficult to produce but easy for others to verify.
+The term Proof of Work was coined by Bitcoin founder Satoshi Nakamoto.
+A proof of work is, put, a piece of data that is difficult to produce but easy for others to verify.
 Bitcoin uses the Hashcash proof of work system, and to generate it, one must perform a lot of trial and error before getting lucky enough to find a valid one.
 When Bitcoin Miners want to add a new block, they must find a Hash that would match the block with enough trailing zeros.
 This hash is very difficult to find but easily verifiable by others.

 Why is Bitcoin limited to 21 Million Coins?

 The reason Bitcoin is capped at 21 Million is to create hard money that has a finite limit.
 Generally speaking, money that is not scarce will eventually inflate and lose value.
-Having a limited amount of coins makes every coin’s value eventually rise without depreciating over time, unlike fiat currencies.
-There’s no single answer to why 21 million was chosen as the limit.
+A limited amount of coins makes every coin's value eventually rise without depreciating over time, unlike fiat currencies.
+There's no single answer to why 21 million was chosen as the limit.
 Satoshi Nakamoto probably chose the limit quite arbitrarily.

 What is Fiat Currency?

 A Fiat currency is money that is not backed by gold or other assets.
 This refers to money governments create out of thin air based on their confidence in the system.
 It's all the money we use, dollars, euros, and more.
 It is money governments print endlessly and inflates the market.

 The term fiat derives from the Latin word fiat, meaning "let it be done"[used in the sense of an order, decree or resolution. (wikipedia.org)